Ebazhanov/linkedin-skill-assessments-quizzes/maven/maven-quiz.md

 - [ ] It removes unused dependencies in your project
 - [ ] It builds your project

 #### Q36.
-If you want to utilize a locally develop JAR file in another project and that JAR file has not been deployed to either the Maven central repository or your own locally sourced mirror repository, what Maven goal do you need to execute on the locally developed JAR project?

-- [x] install
-- [ ] test
-- [ ] compile
-- [ ] package

-#### Q37.
 Bellow is a definition of the Maven JAR Plugin, where the main class is set to com.palmer.bethan.App.
 What is the effect of this?

 ```
 <configuration>